Canon 7D vs XT

 Studio photographers will appreciate that the Canon 7D (unlike the XT) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the XT have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the XT have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the 7D was followed by the Canon 7D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 7D and XT can be found, respectively, in the Canon 7D Manual (free pdf) or the online Canon XT Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 7D and the Canon XT?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.